mesosphere/universe/docker/local-universe/README.md

 ```

 ### Updating the certs in your local universe
-If the cert has expired in your local universe, you can update an existing universe image by usint the 'update-certs' target.
+If the cert has expired in your local universe, you can update your existing universe image by using the 'update-certs' target.
 In order for this to work, the local universe docker image you want to update must be present on the local system, and must be tagged "mesosphere/universe:latest"

 ```bash